Payments API

 dueDate.
 Delta verification workflows and payment.executed webhook payloads prefer this typed

-REQUIRES_APPROVAL and an approval workflow matches, Conto opens the
+If an approval workflow matches any non-denied request, Conto opens the approval request

-approval request immediately and includes approvalRequestId in the API response.
-This is the
+approvalRequestId in the API response.
+This includes workflows that

 If your agent holds the signing keys, use the external-wallet flow instead ofpayments.execute():